 The Town of Onley was one of several Eastern Shore towns that sprang up along the railroad in the mid-1880s.
 The village was originally known as “Crossroads”.
-While Wachapreague was a bustling seaside town, Onancock an important Chesapeake Bayside port and Accomac the center of local government, the area, then known simply as “Crossroads,” had little to draw interest.
+While Wachapreague was a bustling seaside town, Onancock an important Chesapeake Bayside port, and Accomac the center of local government, the area, then known simply as “Crossroads” had little to draw interest.

 While the steam engines have long left the tracks and the Produce Exchange building now serves as a church, Onley remains one of the primary centers of commerce on the Eastern Shore.
-Now boasting more than 60 retail businesses, you will find a hub of shopping, diverse groups of ethnic food eateries, as well as relaxing coffee shops.
+Now boasting more than 60 retail businesses, you will find a hub of shopping, diverse groups of ethnic food eateries, and relaxing coffee shops.
 On the property owned by Eastern Shore Railroad or the old NYP&N, The Society for Preservation of Onley’s Train Station (SPOTS) has preserved the old Onley Railroad Station and created a museum that includes several working modeled trains and tracks.
 It is a great experience for both children and adults alike.